Diversity Equity, and Inclusion

 Big Brothers Big Sisters of Central Mass & Metrowest seeks partners to help move this initiative forward.
-If you are interested in becoming a program partner or resource for the Diversity Task Force, please contact Yarimar Figueroa.
+If you are interested in becoming a program partner or resource for the Diversity, Equity and Inclusion Task Force, please contact Yarimar Figueroa.

 A Message from our CEO - June 2, 2020